a2liu/liu-compiler/ideas.md

 object in the constructor, as well as makes it a lil more terse to create member methods.

-Assignment is a `binary` expression to allow for passing it as an argument to functions for keyword arguments.
-Mutate-assign shouldn't be though, because please no.

 Keyword arguments are defined by taking in an argument called keyword_args (which must be a struct).
 Keyword arguments assign to fields in that argument.

-Typechecking doesn't do opcode generation (unless it makes sense later but right now maybe not).
+Typechecking doesn't do opcode generation (unless it makes sense later but right now probably not).

 Scopes don't do the thing where they automatically become structs or whatever.
 That'll probably be a thing with modules, but that's it.

+Sidestep the whole "prefix vs infix operator" thing by just having a `:` after control flow.
+Like in Python.